-With only 3 days for your Iceland camper rental, usually we recommend heading along the south coast.
-It’s crowded, but for good reason; this region boasts some of the most famous and gorgeous sights in the country, perfect for an Iceland self-drive tour.
-The landscapes are dominated by the largest of glaciers, hiding away active volcanoes.
-Waterfalls cascade down cliffs, and there are more than a few opportunities to experience Iceland’s famous hot springs.
-And don’t forget the coastline, dotted with sweeping black sand beaches and craggy, dramatic cliff faces.
-This is exactly what you came to Iceland for, so let’s get started.
+With this short amount of time, usually we would recommend heading along the south coast.
+It’s crowded, but for good reason; this region boasts some of the most famous and gorgeous sights in all of Iceland.
+The landscapes are dominated by the largest of glaciers, hiding away brooding volcanoes.
+Waterfalls cascade over the precipice of the highland plateau, and there are more than a few opportunities to experience the geothermal hot springs as well that Iceland is so famed for.

 Day 1: The Golden Circle